-You will then change into a hospital gown and a member of staff will escort you to the procedure room.
-We will ask you to lie down on the x-ray table and will connect you to the monitoring equipment.
+You will then ask to change into a hospital gown and a member of staff will escort you to the procedure room.
+We will get you to lie down on the x-ray table and will connect you up with the monitoring equipment.
 We will clean your groin area with antiseptic fluid and cover it with a sterile sheet.